ios-xr/iosxr-ansible/README.md

   ssh cisco@192.168.1.120 "show run"
 ```

-- Set third party namespace (TPNNS) access on IOS-XR.
+- Setup the third party namespace (TPNNS) access on IOS-XR.
 Please refer to the
   following link for instruction and make sure you can SSH to the IOS-XR
   through port **57722**.